ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 - **Dependency on Hardware Configuration**: The IO Discovery Service retrieves information from a JSON file containing details about connected hardwares and instruments configured in **NI MAX**.
 This would require users to manually enter session-related details in the JSON, adding unnecessary overhead.

 - **Conflict with Pin Map Context**: If the pin map set to active and used by a measurement plugin, the session management service does not query the IO Discovery Service.
-This would restrict session reservation of arbitrary resources for non-pin-centric measurement plugins.
+This would restrict session reservation of arbitrary resources for pin-centric measurement plugins.

-Hence the existing API already meets the requirement for reserving & unreserving sessions without modifications.

-#### Why Not a New API?

-Introducing a new API would involve product-level changes on both the server and client sides.
+#### Disadvantages

+**Lacks support for non pin centric workflow**: Since the user is required to define the custom instrument in the pin map and make the pin map active, the measurement plugins that are non pin centric will not be able to reserve the session as the activeness of pin map hinders the session management service to query the IO Discovery Service.

 #### Unreserve Session

 This follows a similar solution as the Reserve Session.
 In other words, the session management service APIs used for unreserving a session are employed to unreserve it.

+### Session Registration

+This follows a similar solution as the reserve session.
+In other words, the session management service APIs used for registering and unregistering the session are utilized.

+The APIs register_session, unregister_session, and reserve_all_registered_session will be used in TestStand workflow.

 ### Session Sharing